wirenboard/conventions/README.md

     // Control's type
     "type": "value",

     // Units.
 ASCII string.
-Could be set only for type "value" "units": "W",
+Could be set only for type "value".
+No utits by default "units": "W",

-    // Maximum allowed control's value
+    // Maximum allowed control's value.
+Default value is 100 "max": 100,
-    "max": 100,

-    // Minimum allowed control's value
+    // Minimum allowed control's value.
+Default value is 0 "min": -100.1,
-    "min": -100.1,

-    // Control's value is rounded to defined precision by a driver and it is also used during user input validation "precision": 0.1,
+    // Control's value is rounded to defined precision by a driver and it is also used during user input validation
+    // If no precision present value used as is "precision": 0.1,

     // Display order in user interface
     "order": 10,

-    // The control doesn't have /on topic
+    // The control doesn't have /on topic.
+Default value is false "readonly": true,
-    "readonly": true,

     "title": {